This is the UK’s largest and most authoritative independent national care home resident satisfaction survey – please help us to make it a success.

 Why should residents take part?

 Your Care Rating gives residents a genuine voice.
 Results for all care homes receiving five or more responses are published on the Your Care Rating website, accessible to members of the general public.
-The vast majority of providers who took part in 2013 acted on the responses to survey findings, with many developing specific action plans for care homes based on what its residents said about their experiences.
+The vast majority of providers who took part in the 2015 survey acted on the responses to survey findings, with many developing specific action plans for care homes based on what its residents said about their experiences.

 My friend or relative is taking part in the survey – where can I find more information?